ParthenosWP4/SSK/doc/1_ssktei.rst

 Steps
 ~~~~~

-A full description of the scenario step.
+Step files record the full description of the scenario step.
+Several elements have the same meaning and behaviour than those in scenario files.
+The main difference is the content of the ``<event>`` element.

 header
 ^^^^^^